phac-nml/biohansel/docs/source/user-docs/output.rst

 n_kmers_matching_positive
 """""""""""""""""""""""""
-The number of positive matches in the sample from all of the upstream lineages of the output subtype as defined by the subtyping scheme.
+The number of positive matches in the sample from all of the upstream lineages of the output genotype as defined by the genotyping scheme.

 |positive|

 n_kmers_matching_positive_expected
 """"""""""""""""""""""""""""""""""
-The expected number of positive matches from all of the upstream lineages of the output subtype as defined by the subtyping scheme.
+The expected number of positive matches from all of the upstream lineages of the output genotype as defined by the genotyping scheme.

 For a good analysis, this value should match the sample.

-n_kmers_matching_subtype
+n_kmers_matching_genotype
-""""""""""""""""""""""""
+"""""""""""""""""""""""""
 The number of positive matches in the sample sublineage only.

 |subtype|

-n_kmers_matching_subtype_expected
+n_kmers_matching_genotype_expected
-"""""""""""""""""""""""""""""""""
+""""""""""""""""""""""""""""""""""
 The expected number of positive matches in the sample sublineage only.

 File Path